llaske/svgstudy/README.md

    document.body.appendChild(svgElement);
 ```

 Note that using SVG external source require to reference a `symbol` in the external file (the `#icon` in exemples before).
+An `use` tag is also added at the end of file to allow the content to be visible in an editor.
 So the final SVG file will look like to:

 ```
 <svg